-- stop making, selling or using products or technologies that allegedly infringe the asserted intellectual property; - lose the opportunity to license our technology to others or to collect royalty payments based upon successful protection and assertion of our intellectual property rights against others; incur significant legal expenses; - pay substantial damages or royalties to the party whose intellectual property rights we may be found to be infringing; - pay the attorney's fees and costs of litigation to the party whose intellectual property rights we may be found to be infringing; - redesign those products that contain the allegedly infringing intellectual property, which could be costly, disruptive and infeasible; and - attempt to obtain a license to the relevant intellectual property from third parties, which may not be available on reasonable terms or at all, or from third parties who may attempt to license rights that they do not have.
+- stop making, selling or using products or technologies that allegedly infringe the asserted intellectual property; - lose the opportunity to license our technology to others or to collect royalty payments based upon successful protection and assertion of our intellectual property rights against others; incur significant legal expenses; - pay substantial damages or royalties to the party whose intellectual property rights we may be found to be infringing; - pay the attorney's fees and costs of litigation to the party whose intellectual property rights we may be found to be infringing; - · redesign those products that contain the allegedly infringing intellectual property, which could be costly, disruptive and infeasible; and - attempt to obtain a license to the relevant intellectual property from third parties, which may not be available on reasonable terms or at all, or from third parties who may attempt to license rights that they do not have.

 Any litigation or claim against us, even those without merit, may cause us to incur substantial costs, and could place a significant strain on our financial resources, divert the attention of management from our core business and harm our reputation.
-If we are found to infringe the intellectual property rights of third parties, we could be required to pay substantial damages (which may be increased up to three times of awarded damages) and/or substantial royalties and could be prevented from selling our products unless we obtain a license or are able to redesign our products to avoid infringement.
-Any such license may not be available on reasonable terms, if at all, and there can be no assurance that we would be able to redesign our products in a way that would not infringe the intellectual property rights of others.
+If we are found to infringe the intellectual property rights of third parties, we could be required to pay substantial damages (which may be increased up to three times of awarded damages) and/or substantial royalties and could be prevented from selling our products unless we obtain a license or are able to redesign our products to avoid infringe the intellectual property rights of there times of as warded damages) and/or substantial royalties and could be prevented from selling our products unless we obtain a license or are able to redesign our products to avoid infringe the intellectual property rights of others.
+We could encounter delays in products in a way that would not infringe the intellectual property rights of others.
 We could encounter delays in product introductions while we attempt to develop alternative methods or products.
 If we fail to obtain any required licenses or make any necessary changes to our products or technologies, we may have to withdraw existing products from the market or may be unable to commercialize one or more of our products.

 In addition, we generally indemnify our customers and international distributors with respect to infringement by our products of the proprietary rights of third parties.
 Third parties may assert infringement claims against our customers or distributors.
 These claims may require us to initiate or defend protracted and costly litigation on behalf of our customers or distributors, regardless of the merits of these claims.
-If any of these claims succeed or settle, we may be forced to pay damages or settlement payments on behalf of our customers or distributors or may be required to obtain licenses for the products they use.
+If any of these claims succeed or settle, we may be forced to pay damages or settlement payments on behalf of our customers or or distributors or may be required to obtain licenses for the products they use.
 If we cannot obtain all necessary licenses on commercially reasonable terms, our customers may be forced to stop using our products.